sambanova/generative_data_prep/README.md

 {"prompt": "", "completion": "SambaNova makes extremely good software and hardware that's fun to use"}
 ```
 </br>

+## Preparing data for Chat/Instruction/Fine Tuned Models
+Many chat and instruct models require very specific formatting to input multi turn conversations for training and inference.
+The [tokenizer.apply_chat_template function](https://huggingface.co/docs/transformers/main/en/chat_templating) easily adapts your jsonl data to this format.
+To use this feature, prepare your data in jsonl format as specified above, and then include the `--apply_chat_template` flag to automatically prepare your data in this format.

+If your data is in the classic chat template format like [{"role": "user", "content": "..."}...], and you would like to convert it into the prompt completion format to be compatible with this repo, please use the [`generative_data_prep/utils/convert_chat_template_to_prompt_completion.py`](https://github.com/sambanova/generative_data_prep/blob/main/generative_data_prep/utils/convert_chat_template_to_prompt_completion.py) script.

 ## Output
 The `output_path` should be a directory that will contain all the tokenized HDF5 split files, and a sub-directory called `tokenizer`.
 This output directory constitutes a processed dataset and can be used for training a model after uploading to SambaStudio.
 The `tokenizer` sub-directory will be transferred to any output checkpoints that are saved by Sambastudio for the tokenizer to be used for inference later on.